jaz303/mini-json/README.md

 # mini-json

+`mini-json` is a lightweight JSON library designed for use in embedded systems.

+Core principles:

+  - no dynamic memory allocation
+  - minimal dependence on stdlib (currently `strlen()` and, optionally, `snprintf()`)

+At present only the encoder is written.
+I'll likely add a streaming decoder in the near future too.

-Status: encoder is working; unit tests required.
+Status: working; unit tests required.

 ## Writer